danielsahar15/greenroad/README.md

-# Road Safety Demo – EKS Deployment
+# Road Safety  - by Daniel Sahar

 This repository demonstrates a complete cloud-native deployment of a simple interactive **Road Safety web application** built with Python (FastAPI).
 It showcases containerization, Kubernetes orchestration on AWS EKS, CI/CD with GitHub Actions, infrastructure as code with Terraform, and monitoring with CloudWatch.